PEXANE2/azure-docs.tr-tr/articles/azure-maps/map-add-image-layer.md

 }));
 ```

-Aşağıda, yukarıdaki işlevselliğin tamamen çalışan kod örneği verilmiştir.
+Önceki kodun çalışan kod örneğinin tamamı aşağıda verilmiştir.

 <br/>